verdaux/BookNotes/Self Help/6 step decision.md

 - [ ] Identify each outcome’s positive and negative payoffs – the upsides and downsides of a particular outcome.
 - [ ] roughly gauge how likely each outcome is.
 Is it inevitable?
 - [ ] compare the probability of each outcome you like with those you dislike.
+- [ ] repeat the first four steps for all other considerations.